ibidem/mjolnir-cfs/+Docs/-01-Modules.md

  8. Special classes are stored in `+App/includes`
  9. Behavior tests are stored in `+App/features`
  10. Unit tests are stored in `+App/tests`
+ 11. Special temporary files are stored in `+App/tmp`

 *Note: The `+App/honeypot.php` files are designed to be read by your IDE to facilitate autocompletion, refactoring, etc; they serve no other purpose and the